Social history: American social history

 The Social Science History Association was formed in 1976 to bring together scholars from numerous disciplines interested in social history.
 It is still active and publishes Social Science History quarterly.
-The field is also the specialty of the Journal of Social History, edited since 1967 by Peter Stearns It covers such topics as gender relations; race in American history; the history of personal relationships; consumerism; sexuality; the social history of politics; crime and punishment, and history of the senses.
-Most of the major historical journals have coverage as well.
+The field is also the specialty of the Journal of Social History, edited since 1967 by Peter Stearns It covers such topics as gender relations, race in American history, the history of personal relationships, consumerism, sexuality, the social history of politics, crime and punishment, and the history of the senses.
+Most major historical journals also have coverage.

 From the 1960s onward, social history expanded its scope beyond structural and economic analyses to include questions of identity and culture.
 The civil rights movement, second-wave feminism, and the Vietnam War prompted historians to reconsider grand narratives and to focus instead on the everyday experiences of marginalized groups.
 Analytical categories such as gender, race, ethnicity, and lifestyle emerged as central to historical inquiry.
-W. E. B. Du Bois’s Black Reconstruction in America (1935) was rediscovered as a pioneering work in this regard.
-By the 1980s, the “linguistic turn” and postmodern debates had drawn attention to the narrative and discursive dimensions of history.
+W. E. B. Du Bois's Black Reconstruction in America (1935) was rediscovered as a pioneering work in this regard.
+By the 1980s, the "linguistic turn" and postmodern debates had drawn attention to the narrative and discursive dimensions of history.
 Scholars such as Joan Scott and William Sewell emphasized the constitutive role of language and discourse in shaping social reality.

-However, after 1990 social history was increasingly challenged by cultural history, which emphasizes language and the importance of beliefs and assumptions and their causal role in group behavior.
+However, after 1990, social history was increasingly challenged by cultural history, which emphasizes language, beliefs, and assumptions, and their causal role in group behavior.

 France

 Social history has dominated French historiography since the 1920s, thanks to the central role of the Annales School.
-Its journal Annales focuses attention on the synthesizing of historical patterns identified from social, economic, and cultural history, statistics, medical reports, family studies, and even psychoanalysis.
+Its journal, Annales, focuses on the synthesis of historical patterns identified through social, economic, and cultural history, statistics, medical reports, family studies, and even psychoanalysis.